-A law that went into effect October 2011 requires companies that offer debt settlement services to register with the Commissioner of Financial Regulation and pay a registration fee.
-Debt settlement services are any service that helps consumers renogotiate or settle debts between a consumer and a debt collector or creditor.
+In Maryland, companies that offer debt settlement services must register with the Commissioner of Financial Regulation and pay a registration fee.
+“Debt settlement services” are defined as any service that helps consumers renegotiate or settle debts between a consumer and a debt collector or creditor.

-"Debt settlement services" are different from "debt management services" under Maryland law.
+Debt settlement services are different from debt management services under Maryland law.
 Debt management services take payments over a long period of time and distribute the payments among the person's creditors.
 Debt settlement services negotiate to settle a consumer's debt.
-A debt settlement service can only take money from consumers to settle a debt if: